‘Wizard of Oz’ remake planned with ‘Watchmen’ director

 “While the 1939 musical is part of my DNA, I am exhilarated and humbled by the responsibility of re-imagining such a legendary tale,” said Kassell in a statement.
 “The opportunity to examine the original themes — the quest for courage, love, wisdom and home — feels more timely and urgent than ever.
 These are profoundly iconic shoes to fill, and I am eager to dance alongside these heroes of my childhood as we pave a newly minted yellow brick road!”

 Kassell is an executive producer of HBO’s “Watchmen” and directed three of its nine episodes, including the pilot.
-She has worked primarily in television but directed the feature films “The Woodsman” (2014) and “A Little Bit of Heaven” (2004).
+She has worked primarily in television but directed the feature films “The Woodsman” and “A Little Bit of Heaven.”

 The most recent “Wizard of Oz” film came from the Walt Disney Co.’s “Oz the Great and Powerful” in 2013.
 Directed by Sam Raimi and starring James Franco, it was set 20 years before the events of the 1939 classic.